 The ICT sector is now more than ever an important part of the global economy.
 Investments in ICT continue to increase.
 Indeed, according to IDC9, worldwide spending in ICT is expected to approach the \$5.5 trillion mark by end of 2022 with spending in new technologies (such as Internet of Things (IoT), Augmented Reality (AR) / Virtual Reality (VR), robotics or blockchain) passing the \$1 trillion mark that year as well.
 Despite the COVID-19 pandemic, ICT spending has continued to grow overall, and it is forecast to be over \$5.8 trillion in 2023 (with over \$1.3 trillion going into new technologies).
-Another study by Gartner10 estimates that spending in ICT will grow by 5.3% in 2022.
+Another study by Gartner10 estimates that spending in ICT will reach \$4.5 trillion in 2022, a grow of 3% from 2021, and \$4.8 trillion in 2023.